-Make the students understand that there are two types of computer mouse:
+Make the students understand that computer mouse:

 - Two-buttoned mouse has two buttons left button and right button. - Scroll mouse has two buttons (left and right) and a scroll wheel.

 Show to the students the correct way of holding the mouse with reference to the position of fingers and palm (shown in the main course book).